JustinMountain/personal-blog/projects/running-ansible-in-my-homelab.md

 192.168.1.229 ansible_user=justin
 ```

-We can test the hosts file by using the sshpass package on the ansible control node, which in my case is my Windows desktop using WSL:
+It's possible to test the `hosts` file using the `sshpass` package on the ansible control node:

 ```
 # Install the sshpass package